shakacode/cypress-on-rails/README.md

-# cypress-on-rails
+# CypressDev

-Gem for using [cypress.io](http://github.com/cypress-io/) in Rails and ruby rack applications.
+Gem for using [cypress.io](http://github.com/cypress-io/) in Rails and ruby rack applications with the goal of controlling State as mentioned in [Cypress Best Practices](https://docs.cypress.io/guides/references/best-practices.html#Organizing-Tests-Logging-In-Controlling-State)

 It allows to run code in the application context when executing cypress tests.
 Do things like:
 * use database_cleaner before each test